dafydd2277/infoSec/GPGEncryption/lesson01.md

 If you're on Windows, [here's a YouTube tutorial][ref101] for installing [Gpg4win][ref102].
 On macOS,
 [here's a YouTube tutorial][ref103] for installing [GPGTools][ref104].
-If you have a Chromebook, I believe it's built in.
+If you have a Chromebook, I believe `gpg` is built in.
 The macOS tutorial isn't very good.
 Maybe, one day, I'll buy a web cam and do a better one.
+In any case, the command line commands from the Windows tutorial will transfer over, once we get to that point.

 [ref101]: https://www.youtube.com/watch?v=QmE4LrBSChQ
 [ref102]: https://www.gpg4win.org/